 What Kind of Kale Seed to Save?

-All the kales create seed in the same way, so you can save seed easily from any of them.
+All the kale varieties create seed in the same way, so you can save seed easily from any of them.
+The key to choosing the right variety for you lies in determining which features you value most.

-- Last fall, I planted Vates and Red Russian kale, from which we harvested leaves throughout the fall and into the winter.
+- Two of my favorites are Vates and Red Russian kale, from which we harvest leaves throughout the fall and into the winter.

 - Seeds for Generations carries a Lacinato kale that can trace its origins to Tuscany – mangia!
 Click here to see its seed profile on their site.